knifecake/steady-queue/README.md

 - `TERM`, `INT`: starts graceful termination.
-The supervisor will send a `TERM` signal to its supervised processes, and it'll wait up to `robust_queue.shutdown_timeout` time until they're done.
+The supervisor will send a `TERM` signal to its supervised processes, and it'll wait up to `steady_queue.shutdown_timeout` time until they're done.
 If any supervised processes are still around by then, it'll send a `QUIT` signal to them to indicate they must exit.
 - `QUIT`: starts immediate termination.
 The supervisor will send a `QUIT` signal